I may receive a commission for purchases made through product links on this page, but I always stand by my opinions and endorsements!

 According to research, water heating takes the lion share of energy costs at homes.
 Therefore, you should try to get a water heater that conserves energy as much as possible.
 Energy saving is determined by how efficient a heater is in transferring heat energy from the source (gas or electricity) to the water.
 Generally, tankless heaters are more efficient than tanked heaters.

 The efficiency of a tankless heater is because unlike the tanked heaters water does not need to be constantly be kept hot.
 This is because water is heated as it’s being used.
 In addition, when you have a tanked heater, there is sediment build-up which reduces the efficiency of the water heater.
-According to research, using a tankless heater saves up to 50% in home energy costs.
+According to research, using a tankless heater saves up to 50% on homeowners energy costs.

 Condensing and Non-condensing heaters.